JimDesu/basis-lang/spec.md

 A module-qualified name `Module::Name` (or `Module::SubModule::Name`) resolves through the import graph:

 1. The current module's `.import` declarations specify which modules are visible.
-2. The qualified name's leading segment `Module` must match an imported module's name (or its alias if `.import Module as Alias`).
+2. The qualified name's leading segment `Module` must match an imported module's name (or its alias if `.import Alias = Module`).
 3. Subsequent segments resolve within that module's namespace.

 Module-qualified type names share the type-name namespace; module-qualified value-identifier names share the value-identifier namespace.
 The same `::` operator is used uniformly.